-After a time and a few shots Mr. Buzz Cut started taking in a loud voice about all the Chinks in the city.
+After a time and a few shots, Mr. Buzz Cut started talking in a loud voice about all the Chinks in the city.
 There were just so many.
 No one made eye contact and it got very quiet.
 Andy and Pete, the only San Francisco natives in the group, pulled him aside and had a conversation in the corner while we all made awkward small talk.
-Afterwards Mr. Buzz Cut sat by himself for a bit and finished his drink then quietly left.
+Afterward, Mr. Buzz Cut sat by himself for a bit and finished his drink then quietly left.
 I never found out what his name was.

 Stacey, who was always a bubbly type, announced that we should play a game; you know to liven things up.
 There were sighs and shuffles and moans of disapproval, but Stacey was enthusiastic and determined so soon it was what going to be played not if it was going to be played.

 Stacey laughed in little whoops – Uh Huh, Uh Huh, Uh Huh – like joyous hiccups.
 Andy had a breathless wheeze that came out in staggered gasps.
-Dan had explosive bursts of laugh – Whah Ha!
+Dan had explosive bursts of laughter – Whah Ha!
 Ha! – as he threw his head back mouth wide.
 Angela had a dainty little snuffle like she was trying to hold back a sneeze.
-My laugh is rapid fire “hups” like a car trying to start in cold weather.
+My laugh is rapid-fire “hups” like a car trying to start in cold weather.
 And on and on and on.

 All of these sounds combined into a chorus, a cacophonic symphony more beautiful than the greatest classical composition.
 A song I remember perfectly but sadly cannot replicate.
 The happiest noise I have ever heard.